linode/docs/docs/guides/tools-reference/basics/how-to-check-clean-linux-disk-space/index.md

 ---
 slug: check-and-clean-linux-disk-space
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
-  email: docs@linode.com
-description: "Find out how to check and free up disk space from your Linux command line."
+description: "This guide shows you how to check and free up disk space from the Linux command line.
+The two commands explored in this guide are the df and du Linux commands.
+You also learn how to use Linux system package managers to remove unnecessary packages."
-og_description: "Find out how to check and free up disk space from your Linux command line."
+og_description: "This guide shows you how to check and free up disk space from the Linux command line.
+The two commands explored in this guide are the df and du Linux commands.
+You also learn how to use Linux system package managers to remove unnecessary packages."
 keywords: ['linux disk space','linux check disk space','linux free disk space']
-tags: ['linux', 'debian', 'fedora']
+tags: ['linux', 'debian', 'ubuntu']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-07-15
+published: 2021-08-13
 modified_by:
   name: Nathaniel Stickman
-title: "Check and Clean Linux Disk Space"
+title: "Check and Clean a Linux System's Disk Space"
-h1_title: "How to Check and Clean Linux Disk Space"
+h1_title: "How to Check and Clean a Linux System's Disk Space"
 enable_h1: true
 contributor:
   name: Nathaniel Stickman